gzweigle/open-hybrid-piano/README.md

 Started December 2020.

-Please see [YouTube Posts](documentation/video_documentation.md) for historical, how-to, and other documentation in video form.
+Please see [documentation/video_documentation.md](documentation/video_documentation.md) for historical, how-to, and other documentation in video form.

 ## Related Projects: